ibowditch/userdocs/administration.md

 If you have full admin privileges, under brigade Settings, you will see your own Brigade.
 Select that and then you will see the following fields:

-Location - used in landigng page
+Location - used in landing page
 Phone - used in landing page
 Bio - used?